paulross/PyCppContainers/docs/sphinx/source/performance/performance_cpp.rst

 .. note::

-    See :ref:`PythonCppContainers.Performance.Round_trip` for the Python plots which can be built by gnuplot at the same time.
+    See :ref:`PyCppContainers.Performance.Round_trip` for the Python plots which can be built by gnuplot at the same time.

 Fundamental Types